-Each friend will make an estimate about what $C$ is.
-He can mostly figure this out, except he can't tell whether pairs that include himself are correctly ordered.
-So, for his estimate, he'll assume that his hat number is less than everyone else's (as if his hat said $-\infty$).
-If his estimate is odd, he chooses a white T-shirt.
-If his estimate is even, he chooses a black T-shirt.
+Each friend makes an estimate about what $C$ is.
+They can mostly figure this out, except they can't tell whether pairs that include themselves are correctly ordered.
+So, when each friend is estimating, they assume that their hat number is less than everyone else's (as if their hat said $-\infty$).
+Each friend whose estimate is odd chooses a white T-shirt, and each friend whose estimate is even chooses a black T-shirt.

 The reason this works is as follows.

 Each friend will make a certain number of mistakes when evaluating the correctly-orderedness of pairs.
-He will never make mistakes for pairs that don't include himself, since his list tells him both the numbers in such pairs.
-For pairs that do include himself, he'll make a mistake if and only if the other friend in that pair has a hat number less than his hat's number.
+They will never make mistakes for pairs that don't include themselves, since their list tells them both the numbers in such pairs.
+For pairs that do include themselves, they'll make a mistake if and only if the other friend in that pair has a hat number less than their hat's number.

 This means that the number of mistakes each friend makes is equal to the number of friends with lower hat numbers.
-The person with the lowest hat number will make 0 mistakes, the person with the second-lowest hat number will make 1 mistake, the person with the third-lowest hat number will make 2 mistakes, etc. Thus, when they line up they will be lining up in order of number of mistakes made.
+The friend with the lowest hat number will make 0 mistakes, the friend with the second-lowest hat number will make 1 mistake, the friend with the third-lowest hat number will make 2 mistakes, etc. Thus, when they line up, they'll be lining up in order of number of mistakes made.

 Each mistake induces an error of $+1$ or $-1$ in the estimate.
 Thus, mistakes can cancel, but only in pairs.
-As a result, the error in the estimate will have the same parity as the number of mistakes.
-In other words, a friend's error will be odd if his mistake count is odd, and it will be even if his mistake count is even.
+As a result, the error in each estimate will have the same parity as the number of mistakes.
+In other words, friends with odd mistake counts will have odd errors and friends with even mistake counts will have even errors.

-Since a friend's mistake count differs by one from the people he'll stand next to, it must have a different parity than theirs.
-Thus, his error must have a different parity than theirs.
-They're all trying to estimate the same quantity, $C$, so if their errors have different parities then their estimates have different parities.
+Since a friend's mistake count differs by one from the people they'll stand next to, their mistake count must have a different parity than each of those neighbors' mistake counts.
+Thus, any two neighbors' errors must also have different parities from each other.
+All the friends are trying to estimate the same quantity, $C$, so if their errors have different parities then their estimates have different parities.
 Thus, friends standing next to each other will have selected different T-shirt colors. $\Box$